-The Centre for Sustainable Healthcare promotes the crossover between people’s health and the environment.
-An important part of that is promoting the benefit which being in a natural environment can have on health.
-Our Green Health Route Programme supports communities to connect with parks, gardens and forests, in their local area experiencing the health benefits of nature.
+The Centre for Sustainable Healthcare works at the interface of health and the environment.
+As part of this we promote the benefits to health from spending time in green space and other natural places.
+Our Green Health Routes Programme supports communities to connect with parks, gardens and woodlands, in their local area.

-We work with healthcare practitioners to develop the routes which they can use to support patients to use local green spaces as an integral part of maintaining a healthy lifestyle and often recommend their use as part of a green prescription.
-Medical research from around the world, collated by the University of Exeter, demonstrates that a 'Green Prescription' can deliver physiological and psychological benefits for patients.
-The evidence also shows that doctors are ready and willing to give 'Green Prescriptions', and that an effective partnership with other providers is required.to their patients.
+We work with healthcare practitioners to develop routes that will help patients in accessing local green spaces as part of a healthy lifestyle.
+Our maps and leaflets and the walking groups we set up can be offered as part of a 'green prescription'.
+Our walks are aimed at the whole community, but we work hard to get vulnerable populations involved and enjoying green space.
+Medical research from around the world, collated by the University of Exeter, demonstrates how green prescriptions can deliver physiological and psychological benefits for patients.
+The evidence also shows that doctors are ready and willing to recommends green activities to their patients, and that effective partnership with green space organisations makes this easier to do.

 How do we do it?

-- Set up health routes through local green spaces
+- Identifying and mapping healthy walking routes to and through local green spaces

-- Provide resources and training to accompany the routes that can be used by local people and GPs to get people accessing green space
+- Providing resources and training to accompany the routes that can be used by local people and GPs to get more people accessing green space

-- Run activities to engage schools, care homes, healthcare practices and community centres
+- Running activities to engage schools, care homes, healthcare practices and community centres

-- We work directly with GP practices, healthcare professionals as well as with park and outdoors departments in councils.
-If you, or someone you know are interested in hosting a walk, or in finding out more, get in touch!
+- Working directly with GP practices and healthcare professionals, as well as with park and outdoor recreation departments in councils.
+If you, or someone you know are interested in hosting a walk or in finding out more, get in touch!

 Some examples of Green Health Routes:

-Marston, which is just outside the centre of Oxford, has many green spaces, parks, cycle paths and walks.
-The health route here highlights local greenspace and is easy to follow thanks to waymarker signs on lamp-posts and leaflets featuring the route map being available at local hubs.
+Marston, in Oxford, is an area with many green spaces, parks, cycle paths and walks.
+The health route here highlights local greenspace and is easy to follow thanks to waymarker signs on lamp-posts and leaflets featuring the route map, available at local hubs.
 Local GPs use the route to prescribe exercise, and weekly health walks now leave from the practice led by volunteer walk leaders.
-We’ve also been working with a retirement home and the local schools, as well as setting up some special themed walks and nature based engaged workshops.
+We’ve also been working with a retirement home and local schools to set up some special themed walks and nature engagement workshops.

-In Jericho our route begins and ends at the Health Centre, enabling people to access the route directly from consultation with their doctor.
+In Jericho our route begins and ends at the Health Centre.
 It was designed by local people and the GPs who were involved in the consultation process.
-As well as the parks and green spaces publicly accessible within Jericho, this route also includes a stretch of the canal towpath, and many of the area's community centres adding a social element to the walk.
+As well as the parks and green spaces publicly accessible within Jericho, this route includes a stretch of the canal towpath, and many of the area's community centres.
 Several guided walks with three local schools have also been a great way to get more people involved.
 Flyers are available for the route, as well as an interactive online map to use on mobile phones.